Italians wake up to virtual standstill after sweeping quarantine measures announced

 Medical professionals in northern Italy have already sounded the alarm with some taking to social media to warn that the hospitals cannot cope.

 “The results of the swabs now come one after the other: positive, positive, positive.
-All of a sudden the E.R. is collapsing,” Daniele Macchini, a surgeon at a hospital in Bergamo in Italy’s Lombardy region wrote on Facebook last week.
+All of a sudden the E.R. is collapsing,” Dr. Daniele Macchini, a surgeon at a hospital in Bergamo in Italy’s Lombardy region, wrote on Facebook last week.

 In Milan, residents are already finding different ways to cope with life stuck in their apartments.

-“I am meeting my friend for coffee on Skype at five and my boyfriend will be playing Dungeon & Dragons with his friends on Skype later,” Milan-resident Benedetta Canziani, 29, told NBC News via phone on Tuesday.
+“I am meeting my friend for coffee on Skype at 5 and my boyfriend will be playing Dungeon & Dragons with his friends on Skype later,” Benedetta Canziani, 29, told NBC News via phone Tuesday.

 American tourists Cole Macintyre and Brittany Kates said they were enjoying the peace and quiet as they went for a walk near the Colosseum but acknowledged that they were also concerned about getting home.

-“It’s a little alarming because we have a daughter, 16-months-old,” said Kates, who is from Charlotte, North Carolina.
-“Tomorrow, we’re supposed to get back so now we’re wondering how our flights are going to be, if we’re going to be able to get back.”
+“It’s a little alarming because we have a daughter, 16 months old,” Kates, who is from Charlotte, North Carolina, said.
+“Tomorrow, we’re supposed to get back, so now we’re wondering how our flights are going to be, if we’re going to be able to get back.”

 Michele Novaga reported from Milan, and Saphora Smith and Matteo Moschella reported from London.

-Note: CORRECTION (March 10, 2020, 10:48 a.m.
-ET): An earlier version of this article misstated the Italian prime minister’s first name.
-He is Giuseppe Conte, not Matteo.